Syracuse, New York: Colleges and universities

 One of Syracuse's major research universities is Syracuse University, located on University Hill.
 It had an enrollment of 22,484 for the 2017–2018 academic year.

 Immediately adjacent to Syracuse University are two doctoral-degree granting universities, the SUNY Upstate Medical University and SUNY College of Environmental Science and Forestry.
 Both institutions have long-standing ties to Syracuse University.
 Upstate Medical University is also one of Syracuse's major research universities and is one of only about 125 academic medical centers in the country.
 The medical university directly generates 10,959 jobs, making it Central New York's largest employer.
-In addition, the Norton College of Medicine at SUNY Upstate is the only medical school in the Central New York region providing state of the art education to over 700+ students.
+In addition, the Norton College of Medicine at SUNY Upstate is the only medical school in the Central New York region providing education to over 700 students.

 Also serving Syracuse are Le Moyne College on the city's eastern border, and Onondaga Community College, which has its main campus in the adjacent Town of Onondaga and has two smaller campuses, downtown and in Liverpool.
-A branch of SUNY's Empire State College is in downtown Syracuse, along with a campus of the nationwide Bryant & Stratton College.
+A branch of SUNY's Empire State University is in downtown Syracuse, along with a campus of the nationwide Bryant & Stratton College.
 There are also the Pomeroy College of Nursing at Crouse Hospital and St. Joseph's College of Nursing.

-Other colleges and universities in the area include Cornell University and Ithaca College in Ithaca, Hamilton College in Clinton, Oswego State College in Oswego, SUNY Cortland in Cortland, Morrisville State College in Morrisville, Colgate University in Hamilton, Cazenovia College in Cazenovia (closed 2023), Wells College in Aurora, and both Utica College and SUNY Institute of Technology in Utica.
+Other colleges and universities in the area include Cornell University and Ithaca College in Ithaca, Hamilton College in Clinton, Oswego State College in Oswego, SUNY Cortland in Cortland, Morrisville State College in Morrisville, Colgate University in Hamilton, and both Utica College and SUNY Institute of Technology in Utica.